jkulawik/blog/_posts/2024-04-21-discord-alternative.md

 * **Self-hosting and privacy vs accessibility**.
 Self-hosting puts you in control of your data (and notably also the data of the people who use your server), but at the same time often comes with a high technical skill floor.
-In fact the only beginner-friendly self-hosted app I found was TeamSpeak and self-hosting anything else will be out of reach for casual users.
+In fact the only beginner-friendly self-hosted app I found was TeamSpeak;
+everything else will be out of reach for casual users.

 * **Appearance**, or "feel" if you will.
 Many apps look like phone messengers and have similarly simplistic features too;
-basic interfaces with very spaced elements are not something I'm looking for.
+basic interfaces with very spaced-out elements are not something I'm looking for.

 * **Self-hosting vs. interconnectivity**.
 Many apps are partially (TeamSpeak) or fully (Discord) centralized,